-Principles of thermochemistry, solution chemistry and kinetics are investigated in a series of experiments and computer-based simulations.
+Investigation of atomic and molecular structure and spectroscopy in a series of laboratory experiments and computer-based exercises.

 CHEM 434 Physical Chemistry Lab II

 Prerequisite: Concurrent enrollment in CHEM 432 or permission of the instructor.
 (Second semester/1 credit/3 laboratory hours)